Anh-Dung-Nguyen/TodoApp/README.md

 * **Mark as Complete:** Toggle tasks between incomplete and complete status.
 * **Edit Tasks:** Modify the description of existing tasks with ease.
 * **Delete Tasks:** Remove completed or unwanted tasks from your list.
-* *(Add any other specific features your app has, e.g., task filtering, reminders, categories, local data persistence, etc.)*

 ---